weiran-zsd/eslint-plugin-node/docs/rules/no-unsupported-features/node-builtins.md

 The `version` option accepts [the valid version range of `node-semver`](https://github.com/npm/node-semver#range-grammar).

+#### allowExperimental

+This allows you to enable experimental features that are available in your configured node version

+The `"allowExperimental"` option accepts a boolean value (the default value is `false`).

 #### ignores

 If you are using transpilers, maybe you want to ignore the warnings about some features.